-It's helpful to number the spool clamps during the dry run so they can quickly be reapplied during the gluing process.
+Mark the spool clamps from 1 through 12 on each side, remove them, and lay them out in order for quick reclamping.
+Apply glue to the kerfed linings, align the soundboard and repeat the clamping process.
+Using spool clamps It's helpful to number the spool clamps during the dry run so they can quickly be reapplied during the gluing process.
 Spool clamps can be made using 8" all thread rods, wing nuts, drilled wooden spools and cork or leather lining pads.
-They're also available in our catalog.
+They're also available on Stewmac.com